MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 PWAs aren't only a way for websites to appear on mobile home screens.
 They're based on standard, cross-browser, web technologies that allow them to be installed and to run everywhere.

 While most consumers have migrated to mobile-first ways of consuming content, businesses still mostly operate on desktop.
 Building your desktop app as a PWA allows you to make use of all the benefits that PWAs come with while targeting those users.

 With many new web capabilities and new features in Microsoft Edge and Windows, there are great opportunities to build immersive experiences that deeply integrate with the desktop operating system.
 Only using web technologies also ensures that your app will work in other browsers, operating systems and devices.

-You might not have to use proprietary technologies at all as the web has grown capabilities to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.
+You might not have to use proprietary technologies at all as the web has grown [capabilities](#bridging-the-gap-between-web-and-desktop-apps) to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.

 With a shared codebase between your website, mobile app, and desktop app (across operating systems), you cut down on development cost.

-Your app can also be published on the [Microsoft Store][PwaMicrosoftStore], making it more familiar and trustworthy for Windows users to discover and install.
+Your app can also be published on the [Microsoft Store](#the-microsoft-store), making it more familiar and trustworthy for Windows users to discover and install.

+Learn more about [how PWAs integrate on Windows][PwaWindowsUx].

 ## Bridging the gap between web and desktop apps